 - Talk with fans, media—everyone who wants to—about the Kings and the National Hockey League.
-As he has often said, and he reiterated this during the press conference, Bob has always enjoyed talking with Kings fans and he always makes time to do so.
+As he has often said, and he reiterated this during the press conference, Bob has always enjoyed talking with Kings fans and he always made time to do so.

-Without question, without Bob teaching us the game during each broadcast, it’s probably safe to say that the Kings would not be where they are today, and it is likely that they would still be seeking their first Stanley Cup Championship—fan interest in the team would be nowhere near what it is today and it follows that ownership might’ve responded in kind, in terms of investing in the team.
+Undoubtedly, without Bob teaching us the game during each broadcast, it’s probably safe to say that the Kings would not be where they are today, and it is likely that they would still be seeking their first Stanley Cup Championship—fan interest in the team would be nowhere near what it is today and it follows that ownership might’ve responded in kind, in terms of investing in the team.
 The Kings might not even exist today without Bob’s yeoman’s work throughout his career to build interest in the team and hockey in Southern California.

 Indeed, when I asked Bob about his legacy, his humility dictated that he could only allow himself to provide a very, very modest answer.
-But the fact is that he already has a legacy that reaches far and wide and has touched and impacted so many individuals and careers, whether it was helping an up and coming broadcaster, teaching Southern Californians about hockey or interacting with fans, all of which has helped grow the game here like no one else ever has, or, probably, will.
+But the fact is that he already has a legacy that reaches far and wide and has touched and impacted so many individuals and careers, whether it was helping an up and coming broadcaster, teaching Southern Californians about hockey or interacting with fans, all of which has helped grow the game here like no one else ever has, or probably, will.